2024 Goal: Reduce the number of households that spend over 35% of their income on housing costs by 25%.

 VITA PROGRAM FOR TAX PREPARATION ASSISTANCE

-United Way of Southwest Michigan is proud to partner with Southwest Michigan Community Action Agency to provide free tax preparation for low-income working families in Berrien or Cass counties.
+United Way of Southwest Michigan is proud to provide free tax preparation for low-income working families in Berrien, Cass and Van Buren counties.
 The VITA Program offers free tax help to people who make $54,000 or less and need assistance in preparing their own tax returns.

 For more information on VITA, CLICK HERE.